y0w0/documentation/docs/radxa-os/display.md

 When choosing a monitor, you need to be aware of that different products support different display resolutions, please check the information on your [product](../../productlist) for details.
 However, if you want to build a [headless platform](../configuration/headless), it'll not be a problem for you.

-Take [ROCK 5A](https://radxa.com/product/detailed?product_name=rock_5a) for example, there are two micro HDMI and one mipi display interface.
-One micro HDMI supports up to 8K resolution as another suports up to 4K.
-Theoretically, you can use three screens at the same time.

 ## Display Setup

 This setting is just available when you operating on the monitor, or you can set up a [Headless Device](../configuration/headless) as an alternative.
 You can change the display setting by following ways.